 Flip over every other cookie and pair them so they are all paired.
 Pipe filling onto all the turned over cookies and sandwich them together.

 In a double boiler, add 80% of the milk chocolate.
-Melt until it reaches 115 on a chocolate thermometer, remove from heat.
+Melt until it reaches 115°F on a chocolate thermometer, remove from heat.
 Immediately add in the remaining 20% and stir vigorously to combine completely.
-Allow temperature to come down to 89 degrees.
+Allow temperature to come down to 89°F.

 Dip half of each cookie into the tempered milk chocolate, place back on the cookie sheets.
 Place in the fridge to set for 1 hour.

-Store in a cool dry place, or in an airtight container if you live in a humid climate.
+Store in a cool dry place, or in an airtight container if you live in a humid climate for up to 7 days.

-Gluten Free – Replace the organic flour with 226 grams (scant 1 1/2 cups) organic gluten free flour blend + 57 grams (1/2 cup + 1 Tablespoon) organic coconut flour.
+Gluten Free – Replace the organic flour with 226 grams (scant 1 1/2 cups) Namaste organic gluten free flour blend and 57 grams (1/2 cup plus 1 tablespoon) organic coconut flour.

-High Altitude – Bake for 12 minutes, until edges are golden brown.
+High Altitude – Bake at 350°F for 12 minutes or until edges are golden brown.